eslint/rfcs/designs/2019-move-to-async-api/README.md

 - It throws fatal errors if the options contain unknown properties or an option is invalid type ([eslint/eslint#10272](https://github.com/eslint/eslint/issues/10272)).
 - It disallows the deprecated `cacheFile` option.
-- It has a new `pluginImplementations` option as the successor of `addPlugin()` method.
-This is an object that keys are plugin IDs and each value is the plugin object.
+- The array of the `plugins` option can contain objects `{ id: string; definition: Object }` along with strings.
+If the objects are present, the `id` property is the plugin ID and the `definition` property is the definition of the plugin.
+This is the successor of `addPlugin()` method.
 See also "[The other methods](#-the-other-methods)" section.

 <details>
 <summary>A rough sketch of the constructor.</summary>